etiennestuder/gradle-credentials-plugin/README.md

 ### Remove encrypted credentials

 You can remove existing credentials through the `removeCredentials` task.
-Pass along the credentials key project property.
+Pass along the credentials key through the `credentialsKey` project property.
 The credentials are removed from the _GRADLE_USER_HOME/gradle.encrypted.properties_.

     gradle removeCredentials -PcredentialsKey=someKey